bbauska/UC-Davis-JS-Basics/readme.md

 click it the first time it gets incremented to 1.
 So when that gets incremented to 1, a new photo gets created and the source gets set to, this gets incremented to 1, so the source gets that to image two and that goes in there.
-So, it's slide slash, that'll be an image2 dot jpg, the first time you click it.
+So, it&apos;s slide slash, that&apos;ll be an image2 dot jpg, the first time you click it.
 The next time you click it, it will be an image3.
 And when you get to image5, if you click it again, that gets beyond the length here, so it gets set back to 0.
-So, it'll go back to 1.
+So, it&apos;ll go back to 1.

 Now, the last thing we need to do here is append this to the container.
 And we created a variable here for the container.
 We can say